Rifles And You

 - Grapecano and Strawberrycano are rifles that buff other rifles.
 Unlike with the AR-buffing ARs, this is relatively niche and doesn't come up often.
-Grape also has a ridiculous self-buff that lets her deal 45x damage against non-boss/elite enemies, which will come up a lot in later content.
+Grape also has a ridiculous self-buff that lets her deal 45x damage against non-boss/elite enemies, which is handy (but not necessary) for hydras, and other enemies later on.

 - M200 is the direct antithesis to IWS, with her fixed firing rate she doesn't care about RoF buffs (but the Carcanos' cooldown buff works!), which makes her rather awkward to use with EN's enemy formations.
 Later on, her ability to ignore evasion will make her invaluable for certain enemy formations.

 - Kar98k is good for making her sing the Trizonesien song to remind her that she's an abject failure and lost two World Wars in a row.

 Due to their synergy effects, you will mostly pair rifles with handguns:

 - While no handguns are real tanks, Welrod and Makarov are the closest you'll get.
 They debuff enemy accuracy (stacking with each other, too!), greatly increasing the survivability of your team, while at the same time giving very useful buffs.
 Usually you'll want Welrod for her better tile layout and higher HP, but both work, and sometimes you might want (or need) to bring both.
 PPK sometimes gets thrown in with them, but she's not even a kinda-tank like these two – while she has high evasion, she has no offensive debuff, and low HP, and is more an "in case of emergency, break meido" facetank to keep damage from your DPS for a second or two.